ProfessionalWiki/Maps/docs/INSTALL.md

 ### Database support

-All current versions of Semantic Maps have full support for all databases that can be used with MediaWiki.
+All current versions of Semantic Maps have full support for all databases that can be used with Semantic MediaWiki.

 ## Download and installation